-The factors that lead to urbanization include industrialization, food availability, employment opportunities, lifestyle considerations, and escape from political conflict.
-Tied to increases in urbanization are numerous adverse health impacts, particularly in developing countries.
-Among the most important causes of morbidity and early death in urban environments of developing countries are environmentally related diseases and accidents.
-According to McMichael:
+The factors that lead to urbanization include industrialization, availability of food, employment opportunities, lifestyle considerations, and escape from political conflict.23 Tied to increases in urbanization are numerous adverse health impacts, particularly in developing countries.
+Among the most important causes of morbidity and early death in urban environments of developing countries are environmentally related diseases and accidents.24 According to McMichael:

 Large cities in the least developed countries typically combine the traditional environmental health problems of poverty, particularly respiratory and enteric infections, with those of poor quality housing and unregulated industrialization.
-Residents therefore are often at risk from diseases and injuries associated with poor sanitation, unsafe drinking-water, dangerous roads, polluted air, indoor air pollution and toxic wastes.23(p119)
+Residents therefore are often at risk from diseases and injuries associated with poor sanitation, unsafe drinking water, dangerous roads, polluted air, indoor air pollution and toxic wastes.^{23(p1119)}